sgod1/cplab/module4-wps-authoring.md

 Workflow Process Service Authoring pattern is authoring environment for WPS.<br/>
 Workflow Process Service Authoring pattern is deployed by CP4BA multi-pattern operator.<br/>

+## todo: should we deploy WFPS as well as part of this lab?

 Visit endpoints and explore pattern capabilities.<br/>

 ```